Study: AudioEye detects up to 2.5x more issues than other tools

 Why Choose WAVE

-By providing visual overlays for certain issues (such as missing alternative text and structural tags), WAVE provides intuitive feedback for developers.
-WebAIM’s site has excellent resources for learning about the best practices of web accessibility.
+By providing visual overlays for specific issues (such as missing alternative text and structural tags), WAVE provides developers with intuitive feedback.
+WebAIM’s site offers excellent resources for learning about web accessibility best practices.

-As with other automated tools, WAVE cannot make your website fully compliant, and WAVE doesn’t claim to guarantee ADA compliance.
+As with other automated tools, WAVE cannot make your website fully compliant, and it doesn’t guarantee ADA compliance.
 The API version of the software may be expensive for some applications.

 )